Montgomery County, Maryland: County police

 The Montgomery County Police Department (MCPD) provides the full spectrum of policing services to the entire county.
 It was founded in 1922 and is headquartered in Gaithersburg, Maryland.
 It consists of around 1,300 sworn officers and 650 support personnel, split into 6 districts throughout the county.
 The department also provides assistance to other nearby departments, such as the Metropolitan Police Department of the District of Columbia and the Prince George's County Police Department, if requested.

 County sheriff's office

 The Montgomery County Sheriff's Office (MCSO) is a nationally accredited U.S. law enforcement agency and acts as the enforcement arm of the courts in the county.
 All of its deputy sheriffs are fully certified law enforcement officials with full authority of arrest.
 The office was created in July 1777 and is the oldest law enforcement agency in Montgomery County.
 It is headquartered in Rockville, Maryland.
 It was nationally accredited in 1995, the first county sheriff's office in Maryland to be so.
 The MCSO has authorized over 165 employees consisting of sworn law enforcement officers and civilian support staff.
 The office is headed by the sheriff, who has been elected every four years since the 1920s.
-The current Sheriff is Maxwell C.Uy - elected in December of 2022, Sheriff Uy is the 62nd Sheriff and the first Asian American to hold that Office.
+The current Sheriff is Maxwell C. Uy (D), elected in 2022.
+Uy is the 62nd Sheriff and the first Asian American to hold that office.